-A photo essay about the idyllic village of Nongriat and the living root bridges of Meghalaya, India.
+A photo essay and guide about the idyllic village of Nongriat and the living root bridges of Meghalaya, India.
 Nongriat and the living root bridges are one of the highlights of India’s northeastern states.

 In the far northeast corner of India lies Meghalaya, the “abode of the clouds”.
 The title is fitting: it’s the wettest state in India.
 Every year, more than 12 meters of rain pour down upon its lush green mountains and river valleys.

 But the abundant rainfall isn’t the only natural wonder drawing tourists to this northeastern “sister” state.
 Deep in Meghalaya’s forests grow its most famous attractions: the living root bridge.

 Crafted by the local Khasi tribes, the bridges are made from the roots of rubber trees.
 Traditionally, the roots are carefully guided across spaces using the straight trunks of betel nut trees…

 … and are sometimes tied for increased support.

 There are root bridges scattered all throughout Meghalaya, the bridge in Mawlynnong being the most famous.
 We chose to skip the crowds and visit the grandest of them all: Umshiang, the double-decker root bridge in the village of Nongriat, and one of India’s finest offbeat destinations.

 Getting there, however, is no simple task.
 Though visitors’ ways are guided by a newly-minted cement pathway, the journey to Nongriat is a steep one.
 For information on getting to Cherrapunjee and then to Nongriat, check out our article on how to get to Cherrapunjee.

 We were plagued by heavy rains as we wound through the forest.
 Knees wobbled from carrying our packs down the 2,500 stairs, and legs shook as we inched across slippery suspension bridges.
 But the landscape more than made up for the strain:

 Luckily, the slog was mostly downhill (in this direction, anyway), and in about 1.5 hours, we emerged into the paradise that is Nongriat village.

 Torrential downpour trapped us inside for the first day…